AlainParadis/designschool/_administration/business.md

   6. **Hiring Professional Services**
   You can't do it all yourself.
 We'll explore how to hire professional services such as photographers, writers, translators and even accountants.
   7. **Business Ethics & Professional Conduct**
-  Committing to the highest level of professional and ethical standards will
+  Committing to the highest level of professional and ethical standards will get you a clear conscience, guaranty work you can be proud of and keep you out legal trouble.
   8. **Profitable Freelancing**
   Striking out on your own?
 These are some hard-learned lessons to make sure you prosper.
   9. **Pricing your work**